Instructions for Recovering from Breast Augmentation

 - Hot Tubs/Baths/Swimming Pools.
 No tub baths or Jacuzzi until your incisions have healed, and approved by your surgeon, which is usually around 2 weeks.
 It is best to wait one month for hot tubs as they tend to have more bacteria than regular chlorinated swimming pools.

 - Incisions.
 Your incisions are covered with a waterproof dressing.
 No dressing changes or incision care is required.
 After your first postop visit, the dressing will be removed and tape will be applied.
 This special brown tape actually helps with scar healing and improves the appearance of your scar.
-Continue to cover your incision sites with the brown tape for as long as Dr. Anderson suggests.
+Continue to cover your incision sites with the brown tape for as long as our plastic surgeons suggest.

 - Stitches.
 All stitches are dissolvable.